BaselHossam97/Assembly_Chezz_Game/README.md

 # Notes

-- In the rare event of a bug occuring, it may be caused be latency in connection so just reload the game.
+- In the rare event of a bug occuring, it may be caused by latency in connection so just reload the game.

 # References